-Working from an initial understanding of the critical histories, social and political contexts and drivers for performance and moving image practice, students will work through a variety of technical and production processes based on the experience of independent and collaborative making to a final point of realisation which is supported by critical analysis and reflection.
+Working from an initial understanding of the critical histories, social and political contexts and drivers for performance and moving image practice, you will progress through a variety of technical and production processes based on the experience of independent and collaborative making.
+This will culminate in a final point of realisation which is supported by critical analysis and reflection.

 The course is structured into six units.
-This complete learning arc offers intensivemoments of individual and group production and project work as well as opportunities for off-site collaboration to prepare you for working as creative practitioners outside of the university context.
-Elective units midway through the course support you in choosing where to place your emphasis.
+This complete learning arc offers intense moments of individual and group production and project work.
+The programme works with our Knowledge Exchange team to source opportunities for off-site collaboration.
+Optional units midway through the course support you in choosing where to place your emphasis.